Xetibo/ReSet-Doc/sections/literature.typ

 While settings applications offer many different approaches and user interfaces, the monitor settings look very similar across practically all applications that were referenced.
 There is always a drag and drop area where the user can align monitors.
+Because there are so many options on how monitors can be ordered, it makes sense to use a widget where the user can directly see the end result.
+This makes it very intuitive compared to having users set the offset as a number.
+A drag and drop feature is also easy to learn @draganddrop. \
 A feature that can be implemented into that area is the ability to change commonly used monitor settings inside the area like resoluation and orientation.
 Many applications only offer these settings after scrolling a bit, which is not very user friendly.
 #align(
   center, [#figure(
-      img("../figures/monitorMock.png", width: 75%, extension: "figures"), caption: [Mock of monitor plugin], )],
+      img("../figures/monitorMock.png", width: 75%, extension: "figures"),
+      caption: [Mock of monitor plugin],
+    )],
 )

 Below this area, the user can set the main monitor and change other settings such as the brightness and night mode.
 The order is heavily inspired from Windows 11.
 The further down the user scrolls the more advanced the settings become.
+The specific form controls for each setting is not considered as for now.

 #align(
   center, [#figure(